 The Commissioner leads the Commission for the Rights of Persons with Disability (CRPD) and is appointed by the Prime Minister.
 The Council for the Rights of Persons with Disability of the commission is composed of not less than 14 members.
 This includes 9 members representing voluntary organisations, 1 member from the University of Malta, 1 member representing service providers, 1 member representing residential homes for disabled people.
 There is also 1 member appointed by the Government and 1 member representing the Opposition party.

-CRPD forms part of the Ministry for the Family, Children’s Rights and Social Solidarity.
+CRPD forms part of the Ministry for Inclusion, Voluntary Organisations, and Consumer Rights.

-Members of the Council are appointed by the Ministry for the Family and Social Solidarity.
+Members of the Council are appointed by the Ministry for Inclusion, Voluntary Organisations, and Consumer Rights.
 At least one half of the members shall be persons with disability or family members of persons with disability who cannot represent themselves.
 The Commissioner, who shall also be a disabled person, is appointed by the Prime Minister.

 |Grounds / Fields||Employment||Education||Housing||Social Protection & Healthcare||Goods and Services||Other|